Mandalas of Hope

 May I use the patterns in the program to create other mandalas that I sell or gift to family and/or friends?
 Yes.
 However, please note that if you know of someone who is in need of uplifting support, we encourage you to direct their loved one to submit a request for a Mandala of Hope through our program rather than gifting one of the special patterns in the program to this individual yourself.
 Doing so will help sustain the program and provide the recipient with a mandala that is connected to the thousands of people supporting the program.

 Will all of the dotted mandalas I send to Otauna be used as Mandalas of Hope?
 Yes.

 What happens if I decide to discontinue participating as a dotter?
 Please let Otauna know.
-Any of your remaining paintings we will send as Mandalas of Hope and will then remove you from our participating dotter list.
+We will send out any of your mandalas still at our headquarters and then remove you from our participating dotter list.

 If I discontinue with the program, will Otauna buy back the products I’ve purchased and haven’t used?
 No.